Interested in celebrating Holi in India? Or maybe you’re just wondering what it is. Let me help you figure it out!

 You can tell where he was!

 Once you’re done they look pretty cool so you may want to keep them.
-One guy in my group actually had the clothing he wore framed in glass the same way you would a sports jersey.
+One guy in my group (the one pictured above) had the clothing he wore framed in glass the same way you would a sports jersey.
 It looks awesome and I totally wish I had kept mine to do the same.
 Maybe when I go back!

 Your shoes will be ruined as well.
 Avoid this by wearing sandals or flip-flops.
 This is the best idea in my opinion since you’ll be wet and frequently need to take them off, but I did see a few people wearing cheap white slip-on shoes.